SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Not only does an SMS database facilitate safety performance assessments, but it also becomes a real-time saver whenever auditors come to review your SMS implementation.
 I have heard of operators reducing their auditing time from several days to less than four hours when the operators use the SMS Pro database.
 Furthermore, the SMS Pro database has all the required elements that SMS auditors are looking for.

 Are you using an SMS database?
-If you have more than 40 employees in your company, this should become a top priority for your SMS implementation.
+If you have more than 40 employees, this should become a top priority for your SMS implementation.
 Do you have fewer than 40 employees, but experience high employee turnover?
 This is another indicator that a smaller organization should adopt a low-cost, commercially available SMS database.

 Below are some short demo videos that will show how your organization can benefit from an SMS database.
 Safety performance assessments using an SMS database will certainly become more valuable to your company than if you were using the alternatives: paper and spreadsheets.